 Personalization and individual engagement don’t just occur before and during your webinar, but also after.
 Personalized follow-up, through email and ongoing conversations, is an important part of your webinar funnel.

 There are key ways to follow up after a webinar: when the event is scheduled, on your thank-you page and thank-you email, your follow-up email, and future webinar invitations.
-With the webinar flywheel model, you can even set up automatic invitations to your future webinars, stringing together your automation efforts between webinars.
+With the webinar cycle model, you can even set up automatic invitations to your future webinars, stringing together your automation efforts between webinars.

 Sending personalized follow-up emails to each of your webinar attendees can help continue to establish your expertise and your investment in each prospect’s needs.
 When you send an email with a personalized element, it’s 26% more likely to be opened than a standard email, and you can have up to a 14% higher click-through rate and a 10% higher conversion rate.